mpsdskd/LEDWall/README.md

 - AutoBrightness via Ping (Brightness increased, if computer is on or smartphone connected to home network)
 - Implementation of PIR-Sensor

-- Get Firework to be bitten by WDT
+- Let Firework escape from the WDT
 - Text display

 ### Untested